gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 1 != "1"; // false
 ```

-3. ##### For relational abstract comparisons, the operands are first converted to primitives, then to the same type, before comparison.
+#### 3- For relational abstract comparisons, the operands are first converted to primitives, then to the same type, before comparison

 ```javascript
 4 > 3; // true